jaspector

 Contact department during business hours

-Do I need a building permit in Lansing, KS?
+01 Do I need a building permit in Lansing, KS?

 New construction, major improvements, additions, fences, accessory buildings, pools, electrical work, plumbing, mechanical work, pergolas, decks, roofs, and siding/windows/doors all require permits.

-How do I apply for a building permit in Lansing, KS?
+02 How do I apply for a building permit in Lansing, KS?

-1. Visit https://permits.lansingks.org (GovWell portal) to start an application.
+To apply for a building permit in Lansing, KS, follow these steps: 1.
+Visit https://permits.lansingks.org (GovWell portal) to start an application.
 2. Prepare required documents: site plan, declaration of construction value, and complete project plans.
 Small projects (such as water heater replacements) may not require full plan sets.
 3. Submit application through the GovWell portal online.
 4. Plans are routed internally to the Fire Department and other city departments for review.
 5. Commercial permits for apartment buildings of three or more units, or any structure deemed commercial, are sent to a third-party review firm.
 6. Receive plan review comments after 2-3 weeks for initial residential review; commercial reviews may take longer.
 7. Address any plan review comments and resubmit if required.
 8. Pay permit fees upon approval.
 9. Post permit on site and schedule required inspections with at least 24 hours notice.
 Requests made after 3:00 PM are scheduled for the second business day.
 10. Complete all required inspections through final inspection.

-How long does it take to get a building permit in Lansing, KS?
+03 How long does it take to get a building permit in Lansing, KS?

-What work is exempt from building permits in Lansing, KS?
+04 What work is exempt from building permits in Lansing, KS?

-How do I schedule a building inspection in Lansing, KS?
+05 How do I schedule a building inspection in Lansing, KS?

-Inspections can be scheduled via: 913-727-2400.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Lansing, KS via: 913-727-2400.
 Requests submitted after 3:00 PM are scheduled for the second business day..

-Other cities in Leavenworth County
+Other jurisdictions in Leavenworth County.

-View all Leavenworth County jurisdictions →
+All Leavenworth County jurisdictions →